zdravka/microsoft-machine-translation-connector/README.md

 ### Sitefinity

-For more information, see the [System requirements](https://docs.sitefinity.com/system-requirements) and [Transaltion procedure](https://www.progress.com/documentation/sitefinity-cms/translation-procedure) for the  respective Sitefinity CMS version.
+For more information, see the [System requirements](https://docs.sitefinity.com/system-requirements) and [Translation procedure](https://www.progress.com/documentation/sitefinity-cms/translation-procedure) for the  respective Sitefinity CMS version.

 ### Azure